geng-haoran/Simulately/docs/1_intro.md

 - A collection of useful and powerful [toolkits](./category/toolkits) that boosts your research
 - Guides on how you can [contribute](./contribute) to Simulately

+# Simulately GPT
+Try our [Simulately GPT](https://chat.openai.com/g/g-cjN7iYpRZ-simulately).
+You can ask anything about Simulators, Robotics and Vision.
+It is powered by [OpenAI's ChatGPT](https://chat.openai.com).

 # Acknowledgement

 **Simualtely** is started by [Haoran Geng](https://geng-haoran.github.io/), [Yuyang Li](https://yuyangli.com/), [Ran Gong](https://nikepupu.github.io/), [Yuanpei Chen](https://cypypccpy.github.io/), and [Wensi Ai](https://wensi-ai.github.io).